California sea hare

 The California sea hare (Aplysia californica) is a species of sea slug in the sea hare family, Aplysiidae.
 It is found in the Pacific Ocean, off the coast of California in the United States and northwestern Mexico.

 Distribution

 A. californica is found along the coast of California, United States, and northwestern Mexico (including the Gulf of California).
 Aplysia species inhabit the photic zone to graze on algae, mainly the intertidal, usually not deeper than 18–20 m.

 Description

 The maximum length recorded for the California sea hare is 75 cm when crawling, thus fully extended, although most adult specimens are half this size or smaller.
 Adult animals can weigh up to 7 kg.
-A closely related species, Aplysia vaccaria, the black sea hare, can grow to be larger still.
+A closely related species, Aplysia vaccaria, the black sea hare, can grow larger still.